 Still, there’s a lot out there, and Google isn’t a bonafide freelance writer with years of experience working in this varied industry.
 You could spend hours perusing what’s out there — or you can start with TNF’s twelve websites we believe you can’t live without as a modern freelance writer.

 1. Content Marketing Institute – Want to feel like you know absolutely nothing about copywriting even after years of doing it?
 Go read some CMI articles.
 In seriousness, CMI is great for staying up to date on trends in writing as it pertains to marketing, advertising, and SEO.
-These people are at the forefront of what’s happen in the world of digital content, so you can trust that their info is the latest and greatest.
+These people are at the forefront of what’s happening in the world of digital content, so you can trust that their info is the latest and greatest.

 2. The Write Life – Clean, crisp, and on-point, I love everything about this website.
 With five simple but interrelated post categories (freelancing, marketing, blogging, publishing, and craft), I think this site is a good pick for writers of all levels.